Reviews You Can Rely On

 Credit: Jessica Haist

 The MSR Hyperflow Microfilter is the fastest-flowing pump filter we tested, but it also requires the most service.
-When the filter is clogged, it must be backflushed, requiring a complete disassembly of the system to return it to a functional state.
+When the filter is clogged, it must be backflushed, requiring a complete system disassembly to return it to a functional state.
 So, while it is a durable unit, regular maintenance is necessary (backflushing every 8 liters with clear water, more with turbid water), which can be a pain.

 backpacking water filter - a look at all the components for the hyperflow. the whole system is...